Gunnison River Bridges I & II

 The bridges carry what is now the U.S. Highway 50 service road.
-Bridge I brings it over Gunnison River overflow at mileposts 155.41 and Bridge II, at 155.59, brings it over the Gunnison River proper.
+Bridge I brings it over Gunnison River overflow at mileposts 155.41 just outside the city of Gunnison while Bridge II, at 155.59, brings it over the Gunnison River proper into the city limits.

 The bridges are located at (Bridge I, further to the west, spanning overflow) and (Bridge II, further to the east, spanning the main river).

 The two bridges are Pratt truss through truss bridges, 129 ft long.
 Their trusses were fabricated by the American Bridge Company.